Inside: 10 books written by Latinx authors to read this summer. A Spanish teacher summer reading list in both Spanish and English.

 So, here are 10 books written by Latinx authors that I highly recommend to read this summer.

 On a completely different path, this historical fiction novel is set during the Spanish conquest of present day Mexico.
-It is told from the perspective of an indigenous women who endures atrocities at the hand of the conquerers.
+It is told from the perspective of an indigenous woman who endures atrocities at the hand of the conquerers.
 She tells the stories of being raped, tortured, having her children stolen from her and more.
 It is an important ingenuous perfective that is not shared enough.

 Pride